Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-benchmarks/math-benchmarks.md

 The fast functions outperform their standard counterparts in every case.

+# Conclusion

 Use this page as a reference for ballparking about how many of a certain operation will fit within the allocated 100us timeframe.
 For instance, using the pow() function 140 times would be the around the limit, or doing 4350 integer divisions.

-If you have any other ideas for speeding up operations, feel free to reach out!
+If you have any other ideas for speeding up operations, create a discussion thread on the AMDC-Firmware repo [here](https://github.com/Severson-Group/AMDC-Firmware/discussions)!